-Cash and cash equivalents
+Cash and cash equivalents and related parties

-The Company held cash and cash equivalents and amounts due from related parties of \$72,270 (2018: \$107,478).
+The Company held cash and cash equivalents and amounts due from related parties of \$64,962 (2019: \$72,270).
 Cash and cash equivalents are held with reputable financial institutions and collateral is held for amounts due from the related party.